stickies-v/bitcoin-devwiki/AssertLockHeld-PRs.md

 #### Advantages of NA Approach

-- Conceptually simpler to keep runtime & compile time checks separate and allow AssertLockHeld to be use freely in any context without having any impact on the compiler
+- Conceptually simpler to keep run-time and compile-time checks separate and allow AssertLockHeld to be use freely in any context without having an impact on the compiler's static analysis

 #### Disadvantages of NA Approach

 - Hurts readability.
-If AssertLockHeld is annotated with ASSERT_EXCLUSIVE_LOCK a reader can be sure that the compiler has verified the lock is held at the point of the assert.
-If it's not annotated, the assertion is an unproven claim that has only been verified by runtime tests passing
+If AssertLockHeld is annotated with ASSERT_EXCLUSIVE_LOCK, a reader can be sure that the compiler has verified the lock is held at the point of the assert.
+Without the annotation, the assert statement is an unproven claim only checked by runtime tests

 - Less safe.
-AssertLockHeld has a greater likelihood of aborting if the compiler hasn't proven the lock is held at the location
+AssertLockHeld has a greater likelihood of aborting if the compiler hasn't already proven the lock is held where it's called